hiro08gh/eslint-plugin-validate-filename/README.md

             type: 'camel', // camel or pascal or snake or kebab or flat
             target: "**/hooks/**", // target hooks folder
             patterns: '^use', // file names begin with "use".
+            excludes: ['utils'], // Set the folder name.
+The specified folder is not subject to file checking.
           }
         ]
       }